 OK, OK, if your heart is set on seeing the changing leaves, this one might not be for you.

 But if you’re looking for warm places to travel in October, hear me out.
 Not only does Florida have some of the best US beaches, it’s also a WHOLE lot less crowded (and humid!) this time of year.
 Imagine having the sandy stretch of your dreams all to yourself, with the absolute perfect temperature — hot enough to take a quick dip, but not so much that you feel like you’re struggling to breathe while you simply walk back to your camper.
 Don’t forget your bathing suit and a big, comfy beach towel!

 From the wide-open skies of New Mexico to the stunning red rocks surrounding Las Vegas, our country has a huge amount of not-so-empty space to discover, and it’s vastly underrated.

 Plus, not all deserts are without trees; in northern Arizona and New Mexico, for instance, you’ll find many trees that do indeed shed and change their leaves come October.
 Plus, these destinations tend to be some of the most affordable places to travel in the USA, no matter what time of year you’re headed there.
 Just don’t forget your sunscreen, sunglasses, and a hat — even though it’s a bit cooler than it is in July, that desert sun is still a killer.
-(Pssst… we like this sunblock from Bullfrog, since it’s an easy spray-on version that also contains insect repellant!
+(Pssst… we like this sunblock, since it’s an easy spray-on version!)
 And you always want to ensure your sunglasses are polarized to help keep out UV rays — this pair‘s a stylish but affordable option.)